chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-07-Perform-Foundational-Data,-ML,-and-AI-Tasks-in-Google-Cloud-Challenge-Lab.md

 {:start="7"}
 7. Go back to the Cloud Console, select the new dataset **lab** and click **Create Table**.
-8. In the Create table dialog, select **Google Cloud Storage** from the dropdown in the Source section.
+8. In the Create Table dialog, select **Google Cloud Storage** from the dropdown in the Source section.
 9. Copy `gs://cloud-training/gsp323/lab.csv` to **Select file from GCS bucket**.
 10. Enter `customers` to "Table name" in the Destination section.
 11. Enable **Edit as text** and copy the JSON data from the `lab.schema` file to the textarea in the Schema section.